hilmanski/mysql-to-markdown/README.md

 ## Convert mysql to Markdown

-Go file to helps you convert mysql data to markdown.
+Go file to helps you convert mysql data to markdown files.

-My case is I want to move my blog posts to SSG (static site generator).
+Example usage: move blog posts to SSG (static site generator).
+After generating markdown files, you can copy paste it to your SSG folder

 ## Run go file
 //create folder named "blogs"